 “So, why are you in my Hell?”

 Hades leaned back on his chair, a drop of excitement saturating his attention.

 The man kneeling by his feet shriveled.
-Hades could easily read the sins that he committed, but he found his job a bit more entertaining when the sinners explained their sins to him.
+Hades could easily read the sins that he committed, but he found his job a bit more entertaining when the sinners explained themselves.

 “I– I stole a lot of money from the poor.
 Please, sir, have mercy!” the old man implored.

 The god of death grunted disappointedly.
 In all of his years of life, he had seen every crime out there.
 It was rare to run into a sinner that surprised him.

 “Please... please...” the latest addition to his kingdom cried.

 Hades stood up and walked away, feeling as bored as ever.
 One of his death reapers stopped him along the way.